 I get myself to the gym without even letting my mind drift to excuses.
 Once I’m there and my feet are moving, it’s easier to keep going.
 I have to set my intention, not let any excuses keep me from my daily walk, fitness class, or my other exercise activities.

 I’ve also tried to make up for my missed workouts by spending way too much time in the gym.
 I end up exhausted and my body doesn’t have enough time to recover.

-I’ve learnt that working out too hard can start to break your body down and leave it incapable of producing enough energy to build muscle, breakdown excess fat, and can start to diminish your cognitive abilities.
+I’ve learnt that working out too hard can start to break your body down.
+It can leave it incapable of producing enough energy to build muscle, breakdown excess fat, and can start to diminish your cognitive abilities.
 These things I can do without.

 Throw out all the leftover junk